upc-hub/UPC-System/README.md

 - UPC web server is located under the local area network.
 - User in the same network can access UPC Web interface directly through the web browser for submitting the jobs.
 - For the EPLAS that doesn't have the public ip address for it's own server.
 In this case, they can submit the jobs by adding to the pCLoud.
-- For the APLAS that has own public ip address for the server, UPC
+- For the APLAS that has own public ip address for the server, it allows SSH connection for the UPC.
+UPC grabs the job using SSHFS protocol
 ## UPC Master
 ![Picture12](https://user-images.githubusercontent.com/79504426/118064888-e6b61d00-b3d6-11eb-92e9-4cbcd7bc621a.png)
 ## UPC Worker